-NSPersistent associate persistent stores (by type) with a model (or more accurately, a configuration of a model) and serve to mediate between the persistent store or stores and the managed object context or contexts.
-Instances of
+A coordinator that associates persistent stores with a model (or a configuration of a model) and that mediates between the persistent stores and the managed object contexts.

 - iOS 3.0+